pivlab/pivlab-website/_posts/2025-01-23-Google-ADK-Hackathon.md

 %}

 Participating in the Devpost hackathon was an exhilarating journey that validated the power of multi-agent AI in scientific writing.
-In a short amount of time, we witnessed firsthand how coordinated agents could accelerate literature review, draft coherent sections, generate figures, manage citations, and even perform automated “peer review.”
+In a short amount of time, we witnessed firsthand how coordinated agents could accelerate literature review, draft coherent sections, generate figures, manage citations, and perform reviews with relevant updates.
 The collaborative hackathon environment pushed us to solve real-world integration challenges under tight deadlines, and the results exceeded our expectations—our prototype delivered draft manuscripts far more quickly than traditional workflows.

 Looking ahead, we’re excited to iterate on this foundation: refining prompt strategies to further reduce factual errors, experimenting with additional sub-agents (e.g., for data analysis or ethical bias checks), and exploring integrations with more diverse data sources.
 By continuously benchmarking against human-authored papers and expanding our agent toolkit, we aim to uncover the full potential of Google-ADK for research writing.
-This hackathon was just the beginning, and we’re eager to push the boundaries of what autonomous AI collaborations can achieve in scholarly publishing.
+This hackathon was just the beginning, and we’re eager to push the boundaries of what autonomous AI collaborations can achieve in scholarly publishing!